-Increased awareness of the venue and its programme to visitors in the city.

-Increase in ticket sales
+Increased awareness of the venue and its programme to visitor in the city.
+Increase in ticket sales.

-Identification of potential web development to reflect tourism audience needs.

-Identification of ways to increase visitor numbers via web directories, search engines and online campaigns.
+Identification of potential web development to reflec tourism audience need Identification of ways to increase visitor numbers via web directories, search engines and online campaigns.

-YOUR MESSAGE
+Section 4 YOUR MESSAGE